 “Every mile was redolent of associations, which she would not have missed for the world, but each of which made her cry upon ‘the days that are no more’ with ineffable longing.”

 ― Elizabeth Gaskell, North and South

-Where is this longing feeling coming from?
-Why do we miss and look back in time and not live the present moment?
-This time is just an invention of our lives, or is it just a barrier that keeps us stuck in a place to not be able to go back to the ones that make us feel happy?
-We search for happiness like we try to find that specific FM station, rotating back and forth the bottom of our faith.
-Was better before, will be fine tomorrow?
+Where was the longing feeling coming from?
+Why did I miss and looked back in time and not lived in the present moment?
+Time was just an invention of my life, or was it just a barrier that kept me stuck in a place to not able to go back to the ones that made me feel happy?
+I searched for happiness like I tried to find that specific FM station, rotating the button back and forth at the bottom of my faith.
+Was better before, would be fine tomorrow?
 What about today?
-If today we are not able to admit the things that keep up all night, tomorrow those thoughts would become regrets, and the memories would always bring us back to the starting line, losing every round and just running in circles, without never being able to win again on that track.
-A lost moment is gone for good, those words were going to disintegrate in the thick air, and those eyes that check again the messages in the phone will just collect the pain and the despair, of a time, and of a moment that would never be the same.
-Those moments that could be added on our journey, are left with the longing feelings, to get back to them every time, when we will start forgetting but also feeling like pulled back by a force that tries to give us one more chance.
-But there is no magic, and hocus-pocus doesn’t work that way.
-Once we left our home, we will never be able to be the same again.
+If in the present day I would not be able to admit the things that kept me up all night, tomorrow those thoughts would become regrets, and the memories would bring me back to the starting line.
+I lost every round and just run-in circles, without being able to win again on that track.
+A lost moment was gone for good; those words were going to disintegrate in the thick air, and those eyes that checked again the messages in the phone would just collect the pain and the despair, of a time, and of a moment that would never be the same.
+Those moments that could be added to my journey, were left with the longing feelings, to get back to them every time.
+When I started forgetting also felt like I was pulled back by a force that tried to give me one more chance.
+But there was no magic, and hocus-pocus couldn’t work that way.
+Once I left my home, I was never able to be the same again.

 “… so delicate, but potent.
 It makes us a bit more human–is that ache in your heart for a place [or someone] that no longer exists… a sneaky magician.
 One that takes us by surprise in the most lucid way possible.”